The-Back-Room/The-Back-Room.github.io/docs/windows-themes/anime.md

 <div class="description">
 <b>Title</b>: Naruto Ninja Hotsprings<br />
 <b>Description</b>: A NSFW theme for Windows 10 and 11 inspired by the popular anime and manga series Naruto, featuring ninja characters in a hot springs setting.<br /><br />
-<a href="/windows-themes/anime/naruto-ninja-hotsprings" class="btn btn-primary btn-sm">More Info ...</a>
+<a href="/windows-themes/anime/naruto-ninja-hotsprings" class="btn btn-secondary btn-sm">More Info ...</a>
 </div>
 </div>